On Break

 “This is employees only,” Linus said.

 “That doesn’t make any sense,” the nurse growled.
-Behind, the strapped patient craned his head and gurgled and looked maniacally around.
-The second nurse shushed him impatiently and looked bored.
+Behind, the strapped patient craned his head and gurgled and craned all-around with bulging eyes.
+The second nurse shushed and slapped the patient’s cheeks gently and impatiently but otherwise looked bored.

 “Go back through,” Linus urged.